GTPB/PGDH19/ReadMe.md

     <img src="./assets/Willy_Rodriguez.jpg" width="110px;"  align="left">
 </div>

-**Willy Rodriguez** obtained his PhD in 2016 at the Institut de MathÃ©matiques de Toulouse (IMT), in France, under the co-supervision of Olivier Mazet (IMT) and Lounes Chikhi (CNRS/IGC).
+**Willy Rodriguez** obtained his PhD in 2016 at the Institut de Mathématiques de Toulouse (IMT), in France, under the co-supervision of Olivier Mazet (IMT) and Lounès Chikhi (CNRS/IGC).
 He is a Mathematician by background and worked on the development of statistical methods to use of genomic data to reconstruct the history of species.
 He is interested in the development of computational and analytical methods to understand the relative roles of changes in population size and changes in connectivity in the patterns observed in present-day populations.
-After a post-doctoral project at INRA in Orsay University in France, he is now a post-doctoral researcher at IMT.
+After a post-doctoral project at INRA in Orsay University in France and a one-year post-doctoral fellow at the IMT, he is now a post-doctoral researcher at the Instituto Gulbenkian de Ciência.
-**Affiliation:** Institut de Mathématiques de Toulouse, FR
+**Affiliation:** Instituto Gulbenkian de Ciência, Oeiras, PT

 <div style="float:left;margin-right:10px">